Stormynights17/Web-Dev-Final/README.md

   Will have levels where user must perform certain functions in order to move on to the next page Created login functions and checks
 Created a homepage and basic structure for level 1 page

+4/29
+Began and finished work on Level 1: rainbow drag-and-drop Created colored draggable boxes using JQuery UI Created gray droppable boxes using JQuery UI
+  When colored box is dropped on gray box, JQuery checks if colored in in correct position Once all colored boxes are in correct position, button for Level 2 pops up